javflores/javflores.github.io/_posts/_2016-06-14-workshop-intro-to-elm.md

 {% endhighlight %}

 We are updating the model record with an increased quantity.
 Actually we are creating a new model, but with a different quantity.

+(EXERCISE) It is a bit lame, now I can't go back, can you add a Decrease button?